 Deals with current recommended practices and economics of oats, wheat and forage production including varieties, seeding, control of weeds, harvesting and storage of legumes and grasses.
-(29.7 Lec.
+(30 Lec.
 Hrs.)

-AGA:349 Fertilizers 1.5 cr.
+AGA:349 Fertilizers

 The manufacture and kinds of lime and fertilizer materials, the economical and efficient use of lime and fertilizer materials, and the impact of lime and fertilizer material on the environment with practical application to production.
 Agriculture and horticulture soil and fertilizer management will be discussed.
-(29.7 Lec.
+(30 Lec.
 Hrs.)